Emergent Gribov horizon kernel from replica symmetry breaking in Yang--Mills theories: Introduction

-In our recently published work \cite{terin2025unifiedviewpointgribovzwanzigerserreautissier}, by following both viewpoints, we constructed a unified gauge--fixing procedure that interpolates between the ST copy--averaged description and the RGZ restriction to the first Gribov region.
-The fundamental idea is to average over copies with a combined weight proportional to
+is the FP operator evaluated on $A_\mu^h$.
+After localization through Zwanziger auxiliary fields and refinement by dimension-two condensates, the RGZ theory yields an infrared-finite decoupling-type gluon propagator compatible with lattice results \cite{Capri:2015nzw,Capri:2017bfd,Capri:2021pye,PhysRevLett.90.152001,Cucchieri:2008PRL,DudalOliveiraRoelfsSilva2020}.
+In a recent work \cite{terin2025unifiedviewpointgribovzwanzigerserreautissier}, we constructed a unified gauge-fixing framework combining the ST copy-averaged construction and the RGZ restriction to the first Gribov region.
+The basic idea was to average over Gribov copies with the combined weight

-with $s(i)=\mathrm{sign}\det F[A,U_i]$ included explicitly in the weight.
-Gauge--invariant operators are unaffected by this procedure, and the limits $\gamma\to0$ and $(\beta\to\infty,\zeta\to0)$ reproduce the pure ST and GZ theories, respectively.
-Localizing the ST weight by the replica trick and the horizon functional through Zwanziger fields yields a single local action in which a replica sector couples to the RGZ sector through the gauge field $A_\mu$.
-In the BRST--invariant $A^h$ formulation the unified action retains nilpotent BRST symmetry and remains renormalizable \cite{terin2025unifiedviewpointgribovzwanzigerserreautissier}.
-Algebraic renormalization warrants that only a common set of field and parameter renormalizations are needed; the renormalization constants $(Z_A,Z_c,Z_g)$ are shared by both sectors, so the unification is algebraic rather than structural.
+in which $s(i)=\mathrm{sign}\det F[A,U_i]$.
+Gauge-invariant operators are unchanged by the copy average, while the limits $\gamma\to0$ and $(\beta\to\infty,\zeta\to0)$ recover, respectively, the ST and GZ/RGZ sectors.
+Localizing the ST weight by the replica trick and the horizon functional through Zwanziger fields gives a single local action in which the replica and RGZ sectors couple through a common gauge field.
+In the $A^h$-based formulation, the resulting theory preserves a nilpotent BRST symmetry and is power-counting renormalizable \cite{terin2025unifiedviewpointgribovzwanzigerserreautissier}.

-At this point it is important to clarify the notion of ``unification'' employed here.
-The ST--RGZ construction of Ref.~\cite{terin2025unifiedviewpointgribovzwanzigerserreautissier} provides an algebraic and BRST-consistent framework in which copy averaging and horizon suppression can be treated within a single local action, but it does not by itself address the dynamical origin of the horizon interaction.